shmibs/dotfiles/README.md

 ## Structure

 [.config/init/](.config/init) contains [vars](.config/init/vars), a file
-defining shared variables for the desktop which are sourced and used elsewhere, and a series of "gen/*.sh" files, which create configuration files in /tmp/ so programs not configurable via shell scripting will automatically match the current settings as well. i stick symlinks to the /tmp/ version where they would normally be. also included are folders "funcs" and "funcreqs", which, respectively, contain executable scripts and their prerequisite commands and arbitrary check commands. the latter prerequisites are tested from .zprofile at login and, if passed, the functions are symlinked into /tmp/funcs, which is included in $PATH. thus, this system allows for configs which automatically adapt to the host environment, enabling only what functionality is compatible.
+defining shared variables for the desktop which are sourced and used elsewhere. these settings can be overridden by creating a "voverride" file in the same directory. `.config/init` also contains a series of "gen/*.sh" files, which create configuration files in /tmp/ so programs not configurable via shell scripting will automatically match the current settings as well. i stick symlinks to the /tmp/ version where they would normally be. also included are folders "funcs" and "funcreqs", which, respectively, contain executable scripts and their prerequisite commands and arbitrary check commands. the latter prerequisites are tested from .zprofile at login and, if passed, the functions are symlinked into /tmp/funcs, which is included in $PATH. thus, this system allows for configs which automatically adapt to the host environment, enabling only what functionality is compatible. so far i've been the only user on systems using this config, but will probably make the dir these are written into configurable as well if that ever happens.

 ## Current Utilities

+### nvim/vim

+using nvim, but no big incompatibilities with base vim yet with the way i use it, so falling back works fine. have a few fun things, including auto-loaded, filetype-specific settings and basic [templates](.vim/skel), a few fancy mappings, and a simple 16-colour [colourscheme](.vim/colors/shmibs.vim). take a look at muh [.vimrc](.vimrc) for details and things.

 ### herbstluftwm